cloudfoundry/bosh-azure-cpi-release/docs/advanced/migrate-basic-lb-to-standard-lb/README.md

 In addition, this guidance works no matter you use availability zones or availability sets.

+>Note: In a cf-deployment, different load balancers for different roles (e.g. router, tcp-router, web-socket, ssh-propy) may exist.
+This guidance is only for the load balancer of router.

 ## Pre-requisites

 You have an existing CF deployment which is deployed with availability sets and Basic SKU LB.
 There are multiple routers in the availability set.
 You can either refer to this [ARM template](../../get-started/via-arm-templates/deploy-bosh-via-arm-templates.md) or [cf-deployment](https://github.com/cloudfoundry/cf-deployment) to get a CF deployment manifest.